 When you arrive on the Vineyard, consider Island Transport

 Your Martha’s Vineyard tour and transportation specialist is Island Transport!
-The “Down Island Tour” covers four of the island’s six towns to provide a great overview of the Vineyard.
-The 2-1/2 hour bus tour includes a 1-1/2 hour stop in historic Edgartown.
+The “All Island Tour” covers all of the island’s six towns to provide a great overview of the Vineyard.
+The 2-1/2 hour bus tour includes a 1/2-hour stop at the Aquinnah Cliffs.
 You can reserve your bus tour tickets along with your ferry tickets by making reservations using the blue ‘BOOK YOUR TRIP’ button on the top, right-hand side of this web page or by calling toll-free 800-492-8082.